-We hereby consent to the use in the Prospectus constituting part of this Registration Statement on Form S-3 of our report dated April 1, 1998, which appears in such Prospectus.
-We also consent to the reference to us under the heading "Experts" in such Prospectus.
+We hereby consent to the use in the Prospectus constituting part of this Registration Statement on Form S-3 of our report dated April 1, 1998, relating to the financial statements of Nu Skin Acquired Entities, which appears in such Prospectus.
+We also consent to the references to us under the heading "Experts" in such Prospectus.